GRADS 2014 DESCRIBE MELISSA

 Actually I went from actress to producer to activist.
 I have been an actress all my life and in the last several years, I have been producing my own films as well.
 Several years ago, I watched the film Food, Inc. and was blown away by the effect this film had on me.
 And not long after that, I watched The Cove, and that film changed my career direction and my life forever.

 From that moment on, I realized that with what precious time I have on this earth, I am only going to work on projects that can do to people what The Cove did to me, films that can wake people up and inspire change.
-When I saw The Cove, I knew that it wasn’t enough for me simply to be heartbroken at what I’d just witnessed through this massive pulpit called my TV.
+When I saw The Cove, I knew that it wasn’t enough for me simply to be heartbroken at what I’d just witnessed through this film.
 Soon after, I attended a Dolphin Project benefit where I met Ric O’Barry and I asked him, “What can I do?”
 His answer was simply, “I don’t know.
 What CAN you do?”

-His question began a search for me that has led me here to Taiji to work as a Cove Monitor with Ric and his team of passionate, amazing activists, as well as doing everything I can to raise awareness about the captivity industry.
+His question began a search for me that has led me to Taiji, Japan to work as a Cove Monitor with Ric and his team of passionate, amazing activists, as well as doing everything I can to raise awareness about the captivity industry.
 From protesting at marine parks to speaking at the Orca Welfare and Safety Act (AB2140) hearing in Sacramento, I’m committed to taking an active responsibility for changing the state of our world through my direct activism and also through my work as a filmmaker.

 - DJ: What can you tell us about A Beginner’s Guide to Saving the World?

 I’m very excited about this film.
 It’s my heart and soul and passion project.
 It is all about the power of one person to make a difference in this world and it speaks to anyone who has ever believed deeply in something, cared passionately about something and wanted to do something but didn’t know how.
 There is so much going on in this world today, and many people think it’s too late for us to turn it around, but I disagree.
 So I am making this film to help people to understand that we all must contribute in any way we can and that it isn’t too late and that one person CAN make a difference.
 I have been so blessed to connect with some really amazing and compassionate people who are now a part of my film, people with really loud voices like Michael Franti and Matt Sorum, and people you’ve never heard of like Katrine Kirsebom and Corinne Hindes.
 These girls are so inspiring!
 At age 11 they created a non-profit to collect unclaimed lost and found items from ski resorts and donate them to the homeless.
 They are such a beautiful example of how easy it is to do something to make the world a better place.
+The film is about the roller coaster of being someone who cares deeply about the world and who is trying to make a difference, the victories, the heartaches, the hope, the hopelessness…all of it…and how we keep going.
+I am grateful to be fiscally sponsored by the San Francisco Film Society and a part of their Artist Development Program.